 Using DHS data from Senegal and attributing to each ever-married woman of our sample a measure of rainfall before marriage we show that rainfall positively influences age at first marriage in this sample.
 Since age at first birth is directly influenced by age at marriage, we use rainfall as an instrument to estimate the influence of age at marriage on first child mortality at age 1 month, 12 months and 60 months.
 Semiparametric estimates tend to reveal that young mothers' children are more likely not to reach the age of 1 month, 12 or 60 months.
 Moreover since the younger the mother the greater the chances of dying in labour, our estimates are likely to be a lower bound.

-- Civil War and Infant Mortality: Evidence from the Democratic Republic of Congo (with G. De Luca & JF.
+- Do Girls Pay the Price of Civil War?
+Violence and Infant Mortality in Congo (with G. De Luca & JF.
 Maystadt)

 This paper documents the impact of the violent civil war affecting DRC in the period 1997-2004 on infant mortality.
 With respect to the existing literature we adopt an instrumental variable approach to correct for the non-random timing and location of conflict.
 Our IV estimates diverge significantly from our OLS results, suggesting that failing to address the potential endogeneity of conflict may lead to underestimate the impact of violence.
 In line with the existing evidence, we find that conflict increases infant mortality mainly among girls.